List of Avril Lavigne concert tours: Try to Shut Me Up Tour

-Tour dates

 Bonez Tour

 The Bonez Tour is the second concert tour by Canadian recording artist, Avril Lavigne.
 In support of her second studio album Under My Skin (2004), the tour began in the fall of 2004.
-Playing over one hundred shows in Europe, the Americas, Australasia and Africa.
+Playing over one hundred shows in Europe, the Americas, Australia, Asia and Africa.
 The performances in 2004 ranked 97th on Pollstar's "Top Tours of 2004", earning over $5 million.
 The tour was recorded at the Nippon Budokan in Tokyo, Japan for the DVD set, Live at Budokan: Bonez Tour.
 The DVD featured the full concert with behind the scenes footage.
 The video was certified Gold in Japan.